AgileCyberSolutions/translate-html/README.md

 3. To run the program:

-    Sample html file need to placed in the project directory.
+    Sample html file needs to be placed in the project directory.
 [In our project "test.html"] Run the command

     python translate_html.py